Genome editing: Precision and efficiency of engineered nucleases

 Meganucleases method of gene editing is the least efficient of the methods mentioned above.
 Due to the nature of its DNA-binding element and the cleaving element, it is limited to recognizing one potential target every 1,000 nucleotides.
 ZFN was developed to overcome the limitations of meganuclease.
-The number of possible targets ZFN can recognized was increased to one in every 140 nucleotides.
+The number of possible targets ZFN can recognise was increased to one in every 140 nucleotides.
 However, both methods are unpredictable because of their DNA-binding elements affecting each other.
-As a result, high degrees of expertise and lengthy and costly validations processes are required.
+As a result, high degrees of expertise and lengthy and costly validation processes are required.

-TALE nucleases being the most precise and specific method yields a higher efficiency than the previous two methods.
-It achieves such efficiency because the DNA-binding element consists of an array of TALE subunits, each of them having the capability of recognizing a specific DNA nucleotide chain independent from others, resulting in a higher number of target sites with high precision.
+TALE nucleases, being the most precise and specific method, yields a higher efficiency than the previous two methods.
+It achieves such efficiency because the DNA-binding element consists of an array of TALE subunits, each of them having the capability of recognizing a specific DNA nucleotide chain independently from others, resulting in a higher number of target sites with high precision.
 New TALE nucleases take about one week and a few hundred dollars to create, with specific expertise in molecular biology and protein engineering.

 CRISPR nucleases have a slightly lower precision when compared to the TALE nucleases.
-This is caused by the need of having a specific nucleotide at one end in order to produce the guide RNA that CRISPR uses to repair the double-strand break it induces.
+This is caused by the need to have a specific nucleotide at one end in order to produce the guide RNA that CRISPR uses to repair the double-strand break it induces.
 It has been shown to be the quickest and cheapest method, only costing less than two hundred dollars and a few days of time.
-CRISPR also requires the least amount of expertise in molecular biology as the design lays in the guide RNA instead of the proteins.
+CRISPR also requires the least amount of expertise in molecular biology, as the design lays in the guide RNA instead of the proteins.
 One major advantage that CRISPR has over the ZFN and TALEN methods is that it can be directed to target different DNA sequences using its ~80nt CRISPR sgRNAs, while both ZFN and TALEN methods required construction and testing of the proteins created for targeting each DNA sequence.

 Because off-target activity of an active nuclease would have potentially dangerous consequences at the genetic and organismal levels, the precision of meganucleases, ZFNs, CRISPR, and TALEN-based fusions has been an active area of research.
 While variable figures have been reported, ZFNs tend to have more cytotoxicity than TALEN methods or RNA-guided nucleases, while TALEN and RNA-guided approaches tend to have the greatest efficiency and fewer off-target effects.
 Based on the maximum theoretical distance between DNA binding and nuclease activity, TALEN approaches result in the greatest precision.